enceladus-rex/webauthn-rp/docs/source/getting-started/server-configuration.rst

 blob.
 This library also contains some utility functions to convert to and from this particular encoding (used below).

-Finally, there is the `check_user_owns_credential` function which doesn't need to retrieve any information but must ensure that the user with the provided user handle owns a credential with the given ID.

 .. note::

   A user handle is a byte string that the Relying Party uses to identify the user but should contain no personally identifiable information, i.e. not a username or email address.

-The data to be stored is provided in the four `register` functions.
+The data to be stored is provided in the two `register` functions.
 In particular you can find the `credential_public_key` using the `att` parameter under `att.auth_data.attested_credential_data.credential_public_key` and the `signature_count` under `att.auth_data.sign_count`.
 Additionally, the `credential_id`